 B. Election to Student Membership

-When verified by the radiology clerkship/elective director, the nominees will be elected to the AAR at the direction of the President of the AAR.
+When verified by the radiology clerkship/elective director, the nominees will be elected to the AAR at the discretion of the President of the AAR.
+The President’s decision is final and not appealable.

 C. Eligibility for Student Membership

 Student members will retain their student status until the conclusion of their internship.
-At that time, student members will be eligible for junior membership under Section III.
+At that time, student members will be eligible for junior membership under Section III of these Bylaws.
 Student membership status will be maintained while the nominee is considered for junior membership status.

 D. Privileges of Student Membership

-1. Student members may attend the annual business meeting but will not be eligible to vote.
+1. Student members may attend the annual member meeting but will not be eligible to vote.

 2. Student members will automatically have AMSER membership without additional payment.

-3. Student members may serve on committees.
+3. Student members may serve on Advisory Committees and Committees, and may participate in Affinity Groups if they are eligible, as determined by individual Affinity Group requirements.

 Section VI.
 International Membership